pymupdf/PyMuPDF/docs/textwriter.rst

       Add some new text in vertical, top-to-bottom writing.

       :arg point_like pos: start position of the text, the bottom left point of the first character.
-      :arg str text: a string (Python 2: unicode is mandatory!) of arbitrary length.
+      :arg str text: a string.
 It will be written starting at position "pos".
       :arg font: a :ref:`Font`.
 If omitted, ``fitz.Font("helv")`` will be used.
-      :arg float fontsize: the fontsize, a positive number, default 11.
+      :arg float fontsize: the fontsize, a positive float, default 11.
       :arg str language: the language to use, e.g. "en" for English.
 Meaningful values should be compliant with the ISO 639 standards 1, 2, 3 or 5.
 Reserved for future use: currently has no effect as far as we know.

-      :returns: :attr:`textRect` and :attr:`lastPoint`. *(Changed in v1.18.0:)* Raises an exception for an unsupported font -- checked via :attr:`Font.isWritable`.
+      :returns: :attr:`text_rect` and :attr:`last_point`. *(Changed in v1.18.0:)* Raises an exception for an unsupported font -- checked via :attr:`Font.isWritable`.

-   .. method:: fillTextbox(rect, text, pos=None, font=None, fontsize=11, align=0, warn=True)
+   .. method:: fill_textbox(rect, text, pos=None, font=None, fontsize=11, align=0, warn=True)

       Fill a given rectangle with text in horizontal, left-to-right manner.
 This is a convenience method to use as an alternative to :meth:`append`.